 Grey brick has a cooler, more modern feel and has become popular in new builds around Ottawa.

-Best garage door colour for grey brick:
+Popular garage door colour for grey brick:

 • Black: Sleek, modern, and sharp.
 It really stands out against grey.